flozz/yoga-image-optimizer/README.rst

 * Only JPEG and PNG are supported as input file.
 This will be improved in the future to allow opening any image format supported by `Pillow <https://pillow.readthedocs.io/en/stable/>`_.

-* PNG Optimization is very, very, **VERY** slow due to too unbalanced ZoppfliPNG optimization options set by YOGA, this will be improved in the future.
+* PNG Optimization is very, very, **VERY** slow due to unbalanced ZoppfliPNG optimization options set by YOGA, this will be improved in the future.

 Requirements